Tutor: Eduardo Ferrera

 - Formation control for UAVs.

 This seminar is suitable for bachelor and master students and it will be taught in English.
 It cannot be chosen by master AI-SE students.
-The students need to select one of topics proposed and perform an in-depth research study.
-By the end of the semester, the students are required to write a scientific report and prepare an oral presentation to demonstrate the result of the study.
-If you want to participate in this seminar or for further information, please contact Eduardo Ferrera (firstname.lastname@example.org).
+Once every two weeks the students need to select one of the proposed topics and perform a short research in the field, write a report and prepare an oral presentation to demonstrate the acquired knowledge.
+If you want to participate in this seminar or for further information, please contact Eduardo Ferrera (email@example.com).

 Lecturer: Dr. Marcus Handte

 This case study covers fundamental concepts related to the development of location-based services from a theoretical and practical perspective.
 During the first half of the semester, basic models, algorithms, data structures and applications are introduced in a series of lectures with associated programming exercises.
-During the second half of the semester, participants will be designing and prototyping a location-based service for mobile (Android) devices.
+During the second half of the semester, participants will be designing and prototyping a location-based service for mobile (Android) devices on top of an existing infrastructure for indoor localization.

 The theoretical part of the case study covers the following contents: